yakaz/yamerl/README.md

 YAML is a human friendly data serialization format.
 The specification for this language  and many examples are available from the [Official YAML web site](http://www.yaml.org/).
 You may also want to check the [YAML Wikipedia article](http://en.wikipedia.org/wiki/YAML).

-**yamerl** is a pure [Erlang application](http://www.erlang.org/) which is able to parse [YAML 1.1](http://yaml.org/spec/1.1/) and [YAML 1.2](http://www.yaml.org/spec/1.2/spec.html) documents.

-yamerl only depends on standard Erlang/OTP applications, no external dependency is required.
+**yamerl** is a pure [Erlang application](http://www.erlang.org/) which is able to parse [YAML 1.1](http://yaml.org/spec/1.1/) and [YAML 1.2](http://www.yaml.org/spec/1.2/spec.html) documents, as well as JSON documents.
+It only depends on standard Erlang/OTP applications, no external dependency is required.
 It doesn't use native code either (neither port drivers nor NIFs).

+yamerl is distributed under the terms of the **2-clause BSD license**; see `COPYING`.

 ## Installation